-Software development has to do with a set of activities that involve creating, designing, deploying and supporting software.
+Software development has to do with a set of activities that involve creating, designing, deploying, and supporting software.
 Software developers are responsible for computer programs.
-They determine a need and then proffer a solution by analyzing, designing, testing and developing software that solve this need.
+They determine a need and then propose a solution by analyzing, designing, testing, and developing software that solves this need.
 They also design application systems and ensure they run smoothly.

 To become a software developer, a degree in computer science is recommended but not compulsory because there are lots of short courses both online and offline.
-The knowledge of at least one programming language, as well interest in learning is enough to get you started as a software developer.
+Knowledge of at least one programming language and an interest in learning are enough to get you started as a software developer.

-Telecommunications Engineers are skilled in management of data gotten from voice calls, video calls and texts.
-They also design and install telecommunications equipment and manage these means of communication to ensure seamless flow of information.
+Telecommunications Engineers are skilled in the management of data gotten from voice calls, video calls, and texts.
+They also design and install telecommunications equipment and manage these means of communication to ensure a seamless flow of information.

-If you want a career as a graphic designer, you do not necessarily need a degree in that field, you can develop graphic designing skills using the above stated tools or go for training in any licensed training center or take online courses that are geared towards graphic designing.
+If you want a career as a graphic designer, you do not necessarily need a degree in that field; you can develop graphic design skills using the above-stated tools, go for training in any licensed training center, or take online courses that are geared towards graphic design.

-If you want to become an accountant, you would study accountancy at any accredited institution.
-Universities in Nigeria usually run a four-year accounting programme, after which it highly recommend you acquire professional certification.
-Without being certified by any of the recognized bodies (ICAN, ANAN, CIMA and ACCA), you would not be able to practice accounting at a reputable company.
+If you want to become an accountant, you would study accounting at any accredited institution.
+Universities in Nigeria usually run a four-year accounting program, after which it is highly recommended that you acquire professional certification.
+Without being certified by any of the recognized bodies (ICAN, ANAN, CIMA, and ACCA), you would not be able to practice accounting at a reputable company.

-A lawyer, also known as an attorney, barrister, notary and counselor, provides legal advice and assistance, acts as prosecutor or defense attorney in court, gathers relevant information, prepares legal documents (wills, contracts, wills and so on).
-There are many laws in Nigeria and a wide variety of law fields to practice including family law, environmental law, property law, entertainment law.
+A lawyer, also known as an attorney, barrister, notary, and counselor, provides legal advice and assistance, acts as a prosecutor or defense attorney in court, gathers relevant information, and prepares legal documents (wills, contracts, wills, and so on).
+There are many laws in Nigeria and a wide variety of law fields to practice, including family law, environmental law, property law, and entertainment law.

-To become a lawyer, you must first bag a Bachelor of Laws (LLB) from any accredited university.
-The course runs for five years, after which you will spend a year at the Nigerian law school before you are become a certified member of the Nigerian bar.
+To become a lawyer, you must first earn a Bachelor of Laws (LLB) from any accredited university.
+The course runs for five years, after which you will spend a year at the Nigerian law school before you become a certified member of the Nigerian bar.

 11. PROJECT MANAGEMENT

-This is one of the jobs that is financially rewarding in Nigeria.
-Project manager is a person who has the overall responsibility for the successful initiation, planning, design, execution, monitoring, controlling of a project.
-Construction, petrochemical, architecture, information technology and many different industries that produce products and services use this job title.
+This is one of the jobs that are financially rewarding in Nigeria.
+A project manager is a person who has overall responsibility for the successful initiation, planning, design, execution, monitoring, and control of a project.
+Construction, petrochemical, architecture, information technology, and many other industries that produce products and services use this job title.

 The project manager must have general management skills.
-Most of the issues that impact a project result in one way or another from risk.
-However, a good project manager can lessen risk significantly.
+Most of the issues that impact a project result, in one way or another, from risk.
+However, a good project manager can reduce risk significantly.

 If you want to become a project manager in Nigeria, you will need a degree in project management or a certificate from The Certified Associate in Project Management (CAPM) and the Project Management Institute (PMI).
-A project manager earns N139,000 – N457,000 per month.
+A project manager earns N139,000–NN457,000 per month.

-A nurse is a primary caregiver that helps in recording medical history and symptoms, collaborating with medical teams to care for patients, monitor patient health and record signs as well as administer medications and treatments.
+A nurse is a primary caregiver who helps in recording medical history and symptoms, collaborating with medical teams to care for patients, monitoring patient health, recording signs, and administering medications and treatments.
 To become a nurse in Nigeria, you can either attend a nursing school for three years or a university for five years to earn a degree in Nursing and Midwifery.

 To become a banker in Nigeria and have a rewarding career, you need at least a bachelor’s degree in a related field.
-However, banking jobs in Nigeria have become so competitive that even with an on- the- job training, anybody can work as a banker.
-Depending on the level of experience and expertise, a banker goes home with an average salary of N 150,000 to N 1,500,000 per month.
+However, banking jobs in Nigeria have become so competitive that even with on-the-job training, anybody can work as a banker.
+Depending on the level of experience and expertise, a banker goes home with an average salary of N150,000 to N1,500,000 per month.

-There is no doubt that Nigeria is among the countries with high unemployment rate but regardless, there are still great opportunities for professionals in some fields to get a high pay as seen above.
+There is no doubt that Nigeria is among the countries with a high unemployment rate, but regardless, there are still great opportunities for professionals in some fields to get high pay, as seen above.
 If you wish to earn more in Nigeria, any of the above is a good option.